ufcg-lsd/arrebol/worker/deploy/README.md

 ### _Coordination Host_

-The **coordination host** is basically a machine from which scripts are executed to deploy worker nodes.
+The **coordination host** is a machine from which scripts are executed to deploy worker nodes.
 The coordination host must have access to worker nodes via **SSH (using a rsa key pair)** to perform its function.

 ![Worker Deployment](../../imgs/wd.png)